 In this light you will get white LEDs as well in the light rather than just colored.
 Having the white is really beneficial because it allows more versatility when it comes tp use.
 Rather than simply using it for an uplight you have the wider option to use it as a stage light or back light as well.

 Another couple great features of the GAMMA is that it is waterproof to suit your outdoor needs.
 It also has 6 12watt LEDs to boost the brightness.
 This light has a longer life span as well, lasting 20 hours or so per use (8+ hours with every color on).
 The fan free design allows for quiet use which is highly desirable for indoor venues.

 You will find the antenna on the interior of this design rather than on the outside which helps prevent breakage and allows for a sleeker look.

 The Chauvet runs a bit less expensive than the other two light options we mentioned and you still get great features for the cost.
 This light comes with Bluetooth setup, so you won’t get the wireless DMX but you do get the Bluetooth option and the cost is cheaper.

 Other than the lack of wireless DMX setup this unit is quite similar to the ADJ model.
 You will get 18watts of LED which is a bit less than the others but still workable.

 If you are trying to find the cheapest light option and don’t need wireless DMX the Chauvet may be the way to go for you.

 If you are wanting something brighter and don’t mind spending a little more money then the QA5 may be your best option and you will get the wireless DMX option with this setup.

-All around, the best value option is the Econ PAR.
+All around, the best value option is the ECON PAR from GAMMA.
 You get a light that is comparable to pro level design and efficiency for a really reasonable price.